On October 1st each year, Cyprus celebrates its independence, the anniversary of their split from the United Kingdom.

 Top 5 Cyprus Attractions

 No matter what time of year you visit, we think these five attractions are definitely worth seeing.
+Always keep in mind current restrictions due to COVID-19.
+Some of these attractions may be temporarily closed to visitors.

 1) Mount Olympus